andrewfullerton/spph553-in-r/examples_walkthrough.md

     ##  $ sex       : chr  "Female" "Female" "Male" "Male" ...

 This is because SQL is not integrated into R via `sqldf` the same way that `PROC SQL` integrates SQL with SAS.
-We cannot read and write data into/from our R environment using `sqldf`.
+We cannot write data within SQL queries passed into `sqldf`.

 # SQL: Accessing native R functions in `sqldf`